22 years PPE manufacturing - OEM/ODM - Quote in 24 hours - Global shipping

 HazardPotential InjuryRequired PPE

-Dropped tools from upper levelsHead trauma on workers belowSafety helmet, tool lanyards, toe boards
+Dropped tools from upper levelsHead trauma on workers belowSafety helmets, tool lanyards, toe boards, exclusion zones, and debris controls

-Handling scaffold tubes and couplersCuts, pinch injuries, crushed fingersHeavy-duty work gloves with padding
+Handling scaffold tubes and couplersCuts, pinch injuries, crushed fingersCut-resistant or impact gloves with strong grip and dexterity

 Wind-blown dust and debrisEye injuriesSafety goggles or wrap-around glasses

-Cold or wet weather at heightHypothermia, reduced grip and dexterityThermal gloves, weather-resistant workwear
+Cold or wet weather at heightHypothermia, reduced grip and dexterityThermal gloves, weather-resistant workwear, and outer layers that do not hide PPE

 Overhead work from higher scaffold levelsObjects striking workers belowSafety helmet for all personnel at base level